World championships in WWE: ECW Championship (1992–2010)

-The ECW World Heavyweight Championship was originally the world championship of Extreme Championship Wrestling, and later, WWE's ECW brand.
-In 1994, Eastern Championship Wrestling seceded from the NWA and became Extreme Championship Wrestling (ECW) and established the ECW World Heavyweight Championship with WWE recognizing Shane Douglas as the inaugural champion.
+The ECW World Heavyweight Championship was originally the world championship of Extreme Championship Wrestling (ECW) and later WWE's ECW brand.
+In 1992, Eastern Championship Wrestling seceded from the NWA and became Extreme Championship Wrestling and established the ECW World Heavyweight Championship with WWE recognizing Shane Douglas as the inaugural champion.
 The championship itself had originally been established as the ECW Heavyweight Championship in 1992 for the previous Eastern Championship Wrestling with Jimmy Snuka as the inaugural champion; however, WWE only recognizes the title history from its change over to Extreme Championship Wrestling.
 In 2001, the ECW promotion folded due to bankruptcy and WWE bought the assets of ECW in 2003.

 In June 2006, WWE established a third brand dubbed ECW on which stars from the former promotion and newer talent competed.
 When ECW's Rob Van Dam won the WWE Championship at ECW One Night Stand, the ECW Championship was subsequently reactivated as the world championship of the ECW brand (and the third concurrently active world championship in WWE) and was awarded to Van Dam, who held both until he lost the WWE Championship to Raw's Edge the following month.
 The three world championships at one point or another switched brands over the course of the brand extension, usually as a result of the WWE Draft.
 The ECW brand was disbanded in 2010, subsequently retiring the ECW Championship.
 The final champion was Ezekiel Jackson.

+The status of the title as world championship has been retconed several times in WWE.
+Despite WWE not recognizing any title reign before 1994, WWE.com describes The Sandman as a 5 time world champion (his first reign took place in 1992).
+In 2007, WWE shortened the name from ECW World Championship to ECW Championship.
+Despite the change, when Matt Hardy won the title in 2008, WWE.com labeled as a world title.
+In 2026, after CM Punk won the World Heavyweight Championship, WWE described him as an 8-time world champion, not counting the ECW title.